Anaheim Felony DUI Lawyer

 Facing Felony DUI Charges in Anaheim?

 Being charged with driving under the influence (DUI) is always serious—but when it’s charged as a felony, the consequences can be life-changing.
 A felony DUI can lead to years in prison, thousands in fines, and a permanent criminal record.
-If you’re facing a felony DUI in Anaheim, CA, it’s critical to have a skilled Anaheim felony DUI attorney from Braden & Tucci on your side to protect your rights and fight for your future.
+If you’re facing a felony DUI, it’s critical to have a skilled Anaheim felony DUI attorney from Braden & Tucci on your side to protect your rights and fight for your future.

 What is a Felony DUI?

 In California, most DUI cases are charged as misdemeanors.
 However, under certain circumstances, prosecutors can elevate the charge to a felony.
-A felony DUI involves more serious aggravating factors, such as prior convictions or causing injury or death while driving under the influence.
+A felony DUI involves more serious aggravating factors, such as multiple DUI convictions or causing injury or death while driving under the influence.

 Common Types of Felony DUI in California